 Charles-Edouard Platel's itinerary stems from his desire for artistic creation by using the knowledge of his craft to make music.

 A cooperating volunteer in Côte d' Ivoire in 1970-1971, he took advantage of this mission to record traditional African music in villages in the north of the country, especially balafon players.
-Back in France, from 1972 to 1990 he was IT project manager for several industrial companies in the fields of acoustic signals, automation and telecommunications.
-He then advised project and corporate organizations to manage their software engineering.
+Passion was born and will continue to develop over the years.

-In parallel, from 1983 to 1992, after an training period at the Bourges Experimental Music Group, he built a personal electroacoustic studio and produced his first compositions.
+After an training period at the Bourges Experimental Music Group, he built a personal electroacoustic studio and produced his first compositions.
 He uses analog and FM synthesizers, phonographic capture and practices the montage on a magnetic tape recorders bench.
+Then he acquires a configuration of audio and video production on computer.

 Since 2006, music represents his main creative activity.